-2012 exploration at JD is expected to consist of a ground IP geophysical survey, mapping, sampling and diamond drilling.
-Drilling will focus on expansion and definition of the Finn, Creek and Moosehorn zones.
-The program will also include work on targets to the north and south of the Finn Zone as well as on the newly optioned Belle property to the southeast.
+2012 exploration at JD consisted of soil geochemistry, mapping, sampling and diamond drilling.
+Drilling was focused on expansion and definition of the Finn and Moosehorn zones.
+The program also included work on targets to the north and south of the Finn Zone as well as on the newly optioned Belle property to the southeast.